 Sun-drying may not be the most convenient way of drying basil but it sure is the most energy-efficient since it only utilizes solar energy throughout the process.

 4. Using an oven

 Drying basil using an oven is a fairly simple method and usually takes only several hours up to one day to get the desired results.

 In this procedure…

-- Ensure that temperature is not too high since that could impart a slightly bitter taste on the herb.
+- Ensure that the temperature is not too high since that could impart a slightly bitter taste to the herb.

-- After 20 minutes, turn off the heat and leave basil to the oven for an additional 3 to 4 hours.
+- After 50 minutes, turn off the heat and leave basil in the oven for an additional 3 to 4 hours.
+Check frequently.

 It is also important to take note that metal darkens the basil leaves, hence, always remember to place a parchment paper or Silpat whenever drying basil on a metal tray.

 Food dehydrators work by circulating heated air around the food to be dried to make sure that it is evenly dried.
 This method is not just great for drying herbs like basil, but also for drying and preserving fruits, and vegetables as well.